Artificial Cultures in the Digital Anthropocene

 I coedited the special issue (with Cymene Howe) Queer Futures which appears in Theorizing the Contemporary, Cultural Anthropology Online.
 For this special issue I also coauthored the introduction, “The Production and Reproduction of Queer Anthropology,” with Naisargi N. Dave, and wrote the article “Emergent Coherences.”
 I was a longstanding dream of mine to bring together a group of colleagues, of a particular cohort, to think about anthropology and sexuality.
 Scholarship, to me, is a deeply, deeply collaborative project, and I love nothing more than building these kinds of conversations and inviting as many people as possible to participate in them.

-With my Irvine colleague Braxton Soderman and a team of undergraduate researchers at Irvine, I am currently engaged in an interdisciplinary research project on the Intellivision gaming system, which was sold between 1979 and 1984.
+With my Irvine colleague Braxton Soderman, I am currently engaged in an interdisciplinary research project on the Intellivision gaming system, which was sold between 1979 and 1984.
 We develop the notion of “platform cultures” to approach Intellivision through a range of perspectives, including exploring Intellivision as social history, as computational platform, as gaming space, and as digital experience.
 In doing so, we seek to engage with a range of questions regarding platform and social form, material and computational affordances in digital experience, and emergent relationships between social context, visual culture, and gameplay.
 Our goal in this project is both to document an important episode in the history of video games, and to show how attention to early computational systems can provide conceptual and methodological insights regarding social media and algorithmic living in the contemporary moment.
 Precisely when so much appears to be changing so fast, attending to enduring dynamics as revealed in “legacy” systems can offer important insights.